-The cryptographic module submitted for this evaluation includes:
+The cryptographic module submitted for this validation includes:

-- SafeNet Cryptographic Card Operating System (SCCOS) Version 3.0. - SafeNet PIV card application version 19.
+• SafeNet Cryptographic Card Operating System (SCCOS) Version 3.0.

 5.2.1.
 SCCOS File System Architecture

 SCCOS file system is hierarchical, with file types MF (master file), DF (directory file), and EF (data file).
 If the hierarchical file structure is represented as a tree, the MF is the root of the file/directory tree.
 At manufacturing time, the card is initialized with the MF to contain two DFs and several vendor specific configuration EFs.